Back to Guide

 When a developer pushes a pull request, they typically wait 24-48 hours for a human review, longer across timezones.
 During that wait, they context-switch to other work.
 When review comments arrive, they must reload the original context to respond.
 This feedback loop is the single largest drag on developer throughput in most organizations.

 When leadership asks "what does AI cost us?", the answer is usually the license fee.
-But the license is only about 25% of the real cost.
-The full picture includes four categories:
+But the license is only one of four cost categories, and in our experience rarely the largest:

 Risk: AI code ships with vulnerabilities